WHY AI IN IMAGE Analysis?

 Now compare with the AI-processed image, which is more or less identical with the manually separated image.
 It's really hard to spot a difference with the manually edited image!

-And here is another example using a similar sample (now with the layer being ok, but the sample slightly tilted) processed with AI.
-Again it looks flawless!
+And here is another example using a similar sample (now with the layer being ok, but the sample slightly tilted).
+Left is image is traditional thresholding, right is processed with AI.
+See the difference, again it looks flawless!

 But what the algorithms shares with humans is that the learn from experience, very much as a us.
 For example, we do not tell a child that a chair has some given features, such as 4 legs that are spiky, soft cushion and is roughly 1 meter tall.
 We simply show a few different chairs and the child will find out the shared characteristics of a chair.
 Based from that experience, a child easily discover other chairs, even if that next chair does not at all look at the chairs from home.
 Things like context (like the chair is close to a table or arranged in an earlier seen way helps).
 It's kind of magic, but the human body is kind of magic!